untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 Now swap installer thumb drives, then boot from the Ubuntu installer and select the option to Try Ubuntu.

 Once in Ubuntu, grab a shell, figure out which device corresponds to your microSD card.
 Knowing how big it is will help here.
-I brute force likely devices using and look for a likely sd* device of the right capacity:
+I brute force likely devices using `dmesg` and look for a likely sd* device of the right capacity:

 ```console
 dmesg | fgrep sd